 Om mantra

-The Om mantra (or Aum) is the most ancient syllable of the Indian spiritual tradition, already described in the Mandukya Upanishad (8th–6th c.
+The Om mantra (or Aum) is the most ancient syllable of the Indian spiritual tradition, already described in the Mandukya Upanishad (8th to 6th c.
 BCE).
-Phonetically it breaks into three phases — A (open guttural), U (rounded labial) and M (closed nasal) — and when intoned correctly produces a long sustained tone in the 110–150 Hz range with rich overtones and characteristic nasal-cranial resonance.
-This same phonetic structure makes it easy to sustain a long exhalation, which makes "Om" one of the most effective vocal meditation techniques.
+Phonetically it breaks into three phases: A (open guttural), U (rounded labial) and M (closed nasal).
+When intoned correctly it produces a long sustained tone in the 110 to 150 Hz range with rich overtones and characteristic nasal-cranial resonance.
+This phonetic structure makes it easy to sustain a long exhalation, which makes Om one of the most effective vocal meditation techniques.

 Modern neuroscience records several reproducible effects of Om chanting.
-The fMRI study by Kalyani and colleagues (International Journal of Yoga, 2011) showed that during Om chanting subjects exhibit deactivation in limbic structures — amygdala, hippocampus, orbitofrontal cortex — a pattern very similar to that seen under vagus-nerve stimulation in depression.
-Additionally Harne (Indian Journal of Otology, 2014) documented increased EEG alpha activity with regular practice, traditionally associated with calm wakefulness.
+The fMRI study by Kalyani and colleagues (International Journal of Yoga, 2011) showed that during Om chanting subjects exhibit deactivation in limbic structures (amygdala, hippocampus, orbitofrontal cortex), a pattern very similar to that seen under vagus-nerve stimulation in depression.
+Harne (Indian Journal of Otology, 2014) documented increased EEG alpha activity with regular practice, traditionally associated with calm wakefulness.

-In this recording Om is sung in a natural mid register with overtones gradually layering — giving a sense of a "humming sphere," very suitable for paired breathing techniques: you can chant in sync with the recording or simply breathe to its rhythm (slow 8–12-second cycles).
-Use the track for morning meditation, for pranayama, for sleep preparation (one of the few vocal sounds that does not activate the speech centre in a working-memory mode) and for writing on spiritual literature.
-Pairs with Singing Bowl, 432 Hz, Tribal Chants.
-Not the best choice as background for analytical work — the brain involuntarily sings along.
+In this recording Om is sung in a natural mid register with overtones gradually layering, giving a sense of a humming sphere, very suitable for paired breathing techniques.
+You can chant in sync with the recording or simply breathe to its rhythm (slow 8 to 12-second cycles).
+Use the track for morning meditation, for pranayama, for sleep preparation (one of the few vocal sounds that doesn't activate the speech centre in a working-memory mode), and for writing on spiritual literature.
+Pairs with Singing Bowl, 432 Hz and Tribal Chants.
+Not the best choice as background for analytical work; the brain involuntarily sings along.

 Included in Mixes